zediculz/sutairu/README.md

 # Sutairu

-A lightweight react component building blocks, that generate in-line styling at build time
+A headless react component building blocks, that generate in-line styling at build time

 ## Install